wreedb/void-shepherd/README.md

 GNU Shepherd on Void Linux
 ==========================
-I replaced `Runit` with [https://www.gnu.org/software/shepherd](GNU Shepherd) on my Void Linux installation.
+I replaced `Runit` with [GNU Shepherd](https://www.gnu.org/software/shepherd) on my Void Linux installation.
 Why?
 For fun I suppose.

 ## The purpose of this repository